LizetPV/LizetPV/README.md

 ### Hi there 👋

 Hi, I'm Yesenia!
-I am a frontend developer with a passion for creating attractive and functional user interfaces.
+I am a frontend developer y backend with a passion for creating attractive and functional user interfaces.
 I use languages like HTML, CSS, and JavaScript to bring designs to life and enhance the user experience.
 My main goal is to create websites that are intuitive and visually pleasing.

 ![age](https://img.shields.io/badge/age-30-blue)
 ![focus](https://img.shields.io/badge/focus-FrontEnd-brightgreen)